 2. The Board may, but is not required to, appoint a sub-committee to investigate the facts and circumstances of any case involving potential expulsion of any member.
 Such sub-committees are required to report their findings and recommendations to the Board after passage of the report by a majority vote.
 Any Board vote on the matter must be by majority of the full Board.

 3. The Board will give written notice of the specifics for which a member is under consideration for expulsion, and request the member attend a Board meeting to discuss the matter.
-This notice will be mailed by first-class mail to the member’s address as listed on the Center membership list at least IS days before the meeting at which his or her presence is requested.
+This notice will be mailed by first-class mail to the member’s address as listed on the Center membership list at least 15 days before the meeting at which his or her presence is requested.
 In addition to the mailing, the Board may also notify the member by electronic mail.
 The affected member may decline to attend the Board meeting and to accept the decision of the Board as to his or her membership status.
 In such a case, the vote of the Board will be binding on the affected member.

 4. If the affected member meets with the Board, that member will be accorded the right to present witnesses and other information concerning relevant precedent(s), in clarity of Center rules, or other material or mitigating factors.
 The affected member must be allowed as fair and full a hearing as is practicable.
 Before the Board deliberates, the affected member must be asked if he or she has anything further to offer and whether or not that member feels that he or she was accorded the opportunity to fairly and fully present his or her case.